Kite Bedtime Stories

 Laughter bubbled between them like soda fizz.

-The pelican declared recess everlasting, so they played hide and seek behind towering cumulus castles, and when they peeked out, the sun winked approval.
+The pelican declared recess everlasting, so they played hide-and-seek behind towering cumulus castles, and when they peeked out, the sun winked.

 Kenny's sneakers touched grass softer than any carpet, and the kite settled beside him, tail flicking like a cat's after a good dream.